Tyrrrz/Contextual/Readme.md

 ✅ **Project status: active**.

-Contextual offers a simple foundation to provide and consume implicit parameters using stacked contexts.
-Inspired by React's [Context API](https://reactjs.org/docs/context.html).
+Contextual is a library that allows threading contextual information through call stacks.
+It offers a robust and easily testable way to facilitate _implicit parameters_ in your code.

+Inspired by React's [Context API](https://reactjs.org/docs/context.html), which uses a similar approach for threading contextual data through component hierarchies.

 ## Download